 If Lindbergh was Suspect No. 1, the man who got away, what was his motive?
 Who else was involved?
 Who helped cover up the crime?

 Short, riveting chapters you can't put down

-Scores of photos including what Little Charlie really looked like at the time he disappeared and other suppressed evidence
+Scores of photos including what Little Charlie really looked like at the time he disappeared

 May 1932 forensic report issued by the premier medical lab now known as Bristol Myers Squibb

 Modern analysis by renowned pathologist who helped nab Golden State Killer published here for the first time